Why are we doing Tairāwhiti wellbeing surveys?

 The survey has gone through independent cognitive testing to ensure respondents fully understand the questions and can answer them accurately.

-The data will be combined to provide wellbeing insights about Te Tairāwhiti, which are publicly available on this website.
-Insights will support our whānau, communities and organisations to better understand what the wellbeing of our region looks like at a collective level – from what you tell us in the survey.
-The survey findings will help us understand the needs of our communities and to make well-informed investment decisions.
+Insights are supporting our whānau, communities and organisations to better understand what the wellbeing of our region looks like at a collective level.
+The survey findings are helping Trust tairāwhiti to understand the needs of our communities and to make well-informed investment decisions.
 The Trust’s ultimate aspiration is to enhance the collective wellbeing of Tairāwhiti and having accurate data is an essential foundation for this.

 How often will the Trust carry out the Tairāwhiti Wellbeing Survey?

 This is a longitudinal project for us.
 We plan to roll it out every year or two years over a long-term so we can see trends, identify needs and understand the impact of Trust investments.
+We have now completed two surveys, in 2022 and 2023.

 We do not capture any information in the Tairāwhiti Wellbeing Survey that can be used to individually identify any survey respondent.